senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data-linux-macos.md

    Although the port mappings using `--publish` may be changed, the value of `--volume` must match the original value so the database files on your workstation will be attached.

-   **Linux/macOS example:**

-   If you are running on a Linux or macOS system, copy/paste the following into the terminal window:

     1. To identify the directory storing the SQLite database files, copy/modify/paste the following into the terminal window: